-As a Board we continue to review our working practices in line with our legislative and regulatory responsibilities and have endeavored to close any knowledge gaps through participating in CPD, seeking out opportunities for face-to-face training where possible.
-A number of our trustees and governors are currently participating in the Govern Ed programmes funded by the DfE.
+During the year, the Board has continued to develop its working practices in line with the legislative and regulatory responsibilities and has endeavoured to close any knowledge gaps through participating in CPD, seeking out opportunities for face-to-face training where possible.
+Several of our Trustees and Governors have participated in the Govern Ed programmes funded by the DfE during the year.
+In addition, in 2018/19 all Trustees have undertaken Level 1 Safeguarding training.